openvinotoolkit/model_server/docs/multiple_models_mode.md

 ### Starting Docker Container with a Configuration File for **Multiple** Models <a name="configfile"></a>

 To use a container that has several models, you must use a model server configuration file that defines each model.
 The configuration file is in JSON format.
-In the configuration file, provide an array, model_config_list, that includes a collection of config objects for each served model.
+In the configuration file, provide an array, `model_config_list`, that includes a collection of config objects for each served model.
 For each config object include, at a minimum, values for the model name and the base_path attributes.

 Example configuration file:
 ```json